 Once you take your pet to the vet, you’ll likely have a lot of tests ahead, so here’s what you might expect:

-Through these tests you’ll be able to learn more about the cornea problem your dog faces as well as what kind of treatment plan will be necessary to help your pet get better.
+Through these tests, you’ll learn more about the cornea problem your dog faces and what kind of treatment plan will be necessary to help your pet get better.

-The treatment plan will depend on the type of corneal dystrophy and how far the corneal degeneration has reached.
-In some instances, your veterinary ophthalmologist may recommend a cornea transplant, however, this isn’t an option for all dogs, particularly because it’s not easy to find a cornea donor.
+The treatment plan will depend on the corneal dystrophy type and how far the corneal degeneration has reached.
+In some instances, your veterinary ophthalmologist may recommend a cornea transplant.
+However, this isn’t an option for all dogs because finding a cornea donor is difficult.

 Other possible treatment options include: